Hritikraj8804/KodeKloud_Engineer/Linux_2/01_Create_a_Cron_Job.md

 After installing the `cronie` package, start the `crond` service: `sudo systemctl start crond`

 To check if the `crond` service is running on a Nautilus app server, you can use the following command: `sudo systemctl status crond`

+Open the crontab editor for the root user by executing the following command: `sudo crontab -e -u root`